 Czech Philharmonic • Open Air Concert

 We love closing the season outdoors, playing for a truly wide audience.
 Our Open Air concert offers both – and takes place in the iconic setting of Hradčany Square.
-The concert is dedicated to Jiří Bělohlávek.
-During the evening, the Jiří Bělohlávek Prize will be awarded to an outstanding Czech artist under 30.
-Full details on the programme and performers will be announced later in the season.
+The concert is dedicated to Jiří Bělohlávek, and each year the Czech Philharmonic presents the Jiří Bělohlávek Award during the event.
+Originally awarded to musicians under the age of 30, from this year onward it will be presented to young musicians up to the age of 35.

 Programme